 - Efficiency – Backing up data is simple and can be configured into the system.
 Data can be backed up in real-time or at periodic intervals as dictated by business needs.
 Recovery and restore functions are also very easy to do in the cloud.
 When you use mediums such as tape, disk etc. for back-up, as data is being restored, the chances of corruption of data are significant compared to the cloud solution, where the success rate is almost 100%

 - Virtual Desktop – If a disaster strikes and the production center is totally damaged, then the cloud will provide a virtual desktop.
 After authentication, it can be used to put the BCDR plan into action

 - Accessibility – One of the main advantages of using a Business Cloud Back Up is the fact that the cloud is accessible from anywhere.
 All it requires is a smart phone, PC or any internet connected device and you can access the backed-up data in the cloud

 - Duplicate hardware, production site etc. obsolete – When using the cloud for Business Cloud Back Up, older methods like maintaining duplicate hardware, off-site production center etc. is superfluous.
 Backed up data can be accessed directly from the cloud and production restarted.
 This represents tremendous cost savings to any business

 - Security – Cloud Service Providers are generally able to provide much better security for data protection than most businesses.
 They use the latest encryption technology and coupled with a two stage authentication process, create a formidable barrier to unauthorized access

 Once due diligence is done and the credentials of the Cloud Service Provider are certified, the Business Cloud Back Up is the best method available in the market for backing up and storing data.
-It is a safe, secure and cost effective method for a business’ DR and BC needs.
+It is a safe, secure and cost effective method for a business’ DR and Business Continuity needs.